-Candidates are required to complete 60 credits, including 8 courses (6 credits each) and one capstone project (12 credits) in order to receive the Master of Social Sciences in the field of Nonprofit

-Management degree.
-Of the 8 courses needed to complete this degree, candidates are required to take 4 core courses then may choose the remaining four courses from a list of pre-approved electives.
-Candidates can take elective courses, with a maximum limit of two electives, from courses in other fields of study under the Master of Social Sciences (Behavioral Health, Gerontology, Mental Health, Social Service Management and Social Work) programmes.
-Special approval from the MNPM Programme Director and respective Programme Directors for the courses in the above-mentioned fields of study is needed.
+Candidates are required to complete 60 credits, including 8 courses (6 credits each) and one capstone project (12 credits) in order to receive the Master of Social Sciences in the field of Nonprofit Management degree.
+Of the 8 courses needed to complete this degree, candidates are required to take 4 core courses and may choose the remaining 4 courses from a list of pre-approved electives.
+Candidates can take a maximum of two elective courses in other fields of study under the Master of Social Sciences (Behavioral Health, Gerontology, Mental Health, Social Service Management, Sustainability Leadership and Governance) and the Master of Social Work programmes, and/or from other postgraduate programmes in the University which offer cross-listed courses to MNPM.
+Special approval from the MNPM Programme Director and respective Programme Directors for the courses in the above-mentioned fields of study or programmes is needed.